 There was, yeah.
 I lived in Virginia a while back and I spent all of my time down at the Chesapeake Bay lying in the sun trying to understand Saul Bellow’s Adventures of Augie March or floating in the water on my back.
 I was very sad and terrified of everything, drinking too much, and coming off a hard, stressful time in San Diego.
 I was also writing my first book, Hymn California, though I didn’t know it at the time.

-It was early summer—a hot, dry, windy day—and I was lying on my back floating in the Chesapeake staring up at the sky thinking something along the lines of “Life is a giant pile of dog shit, the future is hopeless, kill me please,” and I just decided I was done.
+It was early summer-a hot, dry, windy day-and I was lying on my back floating in the Chesapeake staring up at the sky thinking something along the lines of “Life is a giant pile of dog crap, the future is hopeless, kill me please,” and I just decided I was done.
 I was done being depressed and fatalistic and stupid and morbid.
-I imagined my problems as a bullet and I decided to step aside and let it pass by me.
+At that point, I could have tried a treatment for depression, whether it be anti-depressants or cannabis.
+Personally, I would rather something natural and I know a lot of people recommend growing your own cannabis, so I probably would have chosen that.
+But instead, I imagined my problems as a bullet and I decided to step aside and let it pass by me.
 And it did.
 I wasn’t “cured” or anything of the sort but that was when I began to actively try to get better.
 I still get depressed like anyone else but I handle it smarter these days.
 I pull out of it faster.

 You have a few books that you give advice and inspiration to rising above the difficulty of life.
 When did you realize you wanted to start writing books to support others in their search for happiness?